Conflict resolution training basics for Agile teams

 These four lessons will help your team avoid conflict before it happens and prepare them to identify and resolve disagreements when they occur.

-1. Review the states of conflict resolution
+1. Review the stages of conflict resolution

 Sharing the stages of conflict resolution with your team provides a collective roadmap to solving problems swiftly and efficiently.
 In seeking conflict resolution, ensuring each stage of the process is constructive is critical so the problem does not worsen.